 The 6B/346 (or Mark 11/Mark XI) navigators watch was the first military watch to use a synthetic fabric strap with keeper, a development from earlier webbing straps.
 In 1954 the 6B/2617 strap was issued to be worn with the watch.
 So the first pre-NATO nylon strap existed in 1954.⠀

 We have sourced a 6B/2617 strap, as seen on the cover of the 1958 service manual on a Smiths DeLuxe GS Cal 0434E or 27CS.
-We will be producing these straps in the near future, and have completed manufacturing a test webbing as seen in the photo.
-The original strap was heat welded, so the next step in production is to trial both stitched, and heat welded seams.
+We are now producing and selling these straps as seen in the photo above.